Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Post-Process.md

 Next, there is the **IsActive()** function.
 HDRP calls this function before the **Render** function make sure it is possible to process the effect.
 If this function returns `false`, HDRP does not process the effect.
 It is good practice to check every property configuration where the effect either breaks or does nothing.
 In this example, **IsActive()** makes sure that it can find the **GrayScale.shader** and that the intensity is greater than 0.

 The **injectionPoint** override allows you to specify where in the pipeline HDRP executes the effect.
-There are currently three injection points:
+There are currently five injection points:

 * **AfterOpaqueAndSky.**